Please follow the steps below before your immigrant visa interview at the U.S. Embassy.

-When your examination is completed, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
+When your examination is completed, the panel physican will forward your medial to the Embassy Electronically.
+Please allow up to 10 business days for this process.
+In some cases, the doctor will provide you with exam results in a sealed envelope.
 IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.

 Any x-rays taken will be given to you.
 You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.

 Please use the list below to determine the items that every applicant must bring to the immigrant visa interview:

 A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).

 Unexpired passport valid for six months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).

 Two (2) color U.S. passport-size photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
 Please review our online photo requirements.

 Registration confirmation page showing you selected an address for visa delivery at ais.usvisa-info.com/en-ie/iv.

 Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv.